Women's Concepts Logo

 Can you use resveratrol with retinol?

-There’s no problem with using resveratrol with retinol as a part of your skincare routine.
-In fact, this combination can double the protective, anti-aging, and repairing benefits of these powerhouses.
+There is no problem with using resveratrol with retinol as part of your skincare routine.
+In fact, this combination provides more intense anti-aging and brightening effects while minimizing irritation.

-Pairing resveratrol with retinol increases the antioxidant protection your skin receives and also reduces the risk of irritation associated with retinol use.
-This is because resveratrol has soothing and anti-inflammatory that aid in minimizing the redness and peeling after retinol.
-This is great news for those with easily reactive skin.
-David McDaniel, M.D., a dermatologist in Virginia Beach, Virginia, specializing in antioxidants and anti-aging medicine, said via Vogue, “We can combine fairly potent retinoids with these antioxidants (resveratrol) for enhanced anti-aging benefits, and also avoid most of the irritation typical of vitamin A creams.”
+Using resveratrol with retinol increases the antioxidant protection your skin receives and also reduces the risk of irritation associated with retinol use.
+This is because resveratrol has soothing effects that aid in minimizing the redness and peeling after retinol.
+This is good for those with easily reactive skin.
+David McDaniel, a dermatologist in Virginia Beach who specializes in antioxidants and anti-aging medicine, told Vogue, “We can combine fairly potent retinoids with these antioxidants (resveratrol) for enhanced anti-aging benefits, and also avoid most of the irritation of vitamin A creams.”

 How to use retinol with resveratrol

-As the skincare loyal that you are, you know during the day, the skin needs antioxidants to fight against external threats, and at night, it needs repairing ingredients to restore the protective barrier.
+As the skincare loyal that you are, you know that during the day, the skin needs antioxidants to fight against sun damage and pollution, and at night, it needs ingredients that promote cell regeneration.
 So it makes total sense to use resveratrol in your AM routine and leave retinol for the night.
-However, resveratrol isn’t the best ingredient to use in the morning since it’s easily deactivated by sunlight.
-So, the right way to use resveratrol with retinol together is in your nighttime skincare regimen.
+However, resveratrol isn’t the best ingredient to use during the day as it can be deactivated by sunlight—you can still do it, but it won’t be as effective.

-Cleanse, tone, apply retinol serum, and follow up with a resveratrol-rich moisturizer.
-Or you can use a resveratrol serum and follow up with a retinol cream.
-Another way is to use a formula that gently blends both ingredients together like StriVectin Advanced Retinol Nightly Renewal Moisturizer.
+It’s best to use resveratrol and retinol in your nighttime skincare routine.
+Cleanse, tone, apply retinol serum, and finish with a resveratrol-rich moisturizer.
+Or you can use a resveratrol serum and then a retinol cream.
+Another way is to use a product that blends both ingredients together like StriVectin Advanced Retinol Nightly Renewal Moisturizer.

 The verdict